-Bailiff Training & Requirements
+Bailiff Education & Requirements

-While there is no exact formula for bailiff training, there are some general guidelines to follow if you wish to purse the career.
+While there is no exact formula for bailiff education, there are some general guidelines to follow if you wish to purse the career.
 First, each state has different requirements for becoming a certified bailiff, so it is important to check with your local law enforcement agency to determine what your particular locality requires of its applicants.

-The actual training usually consists of working with an experienced bailiff learning about the security and court protocols and proceedings.
+The actual education usually consists of working with an experienced bailiff learning about the security and court protocols and proceedings.
 You will be taught how to properly inspect the court room and surrounding premises for any dangerous materials or weaponry.
 In addition, you must get to know all the rules of the court room and how to effectively enforce those rules, especially during times of upheaval or disorder.
 The logistical aspects of a court proceeding are also important and a bailiff must learn how to properly escort the jury from the court room to a place of deliberation or to where they will have a lunch break, being cautious to keep any possible outside influences out.
 You will also learn how to swear in witnesses using the proper techniques and language as prescribed by the law and court tradition.
 Upon a guilty charge being read, the bailiff is usually responsible for escorting the guilty charged individual to a correctional or jail facility.